 I felt a bit emotional when driving by Koeberg Nuclear Power Station where I was a consultant in the late 1980s.
 Koeberg is the only nuclear power plant in Africa.

 Back then, I lived on Beach Road in Sea Point and every morning car pooled with other consultants along the coast passing Table View, Boulbergstrand, and Melkbosstrand.
-Politically, the 1980s in South Africa were extremely volatile, so getting to the plant was often fraught with stress and multiple security checks.
+Politically, the 1980s in South Africa were volatile, so getting to the plant was often fraught with stress and multiple security checks.

 “The resistance of the mid-1980s destroyed utterly the ‘total strategy’ tactics of the Botha government.
 The campaign to win hearts and minds was in tatters, with thousands in detention and an occupying army in the townships …”

-Beyond Koeberg sprawled over the hills there were breathtaking fields of pollen-laden wildflowers thick with blossoms frequented by bumblebees.
+Beyond Koeberg sprawled over the hills there were breathtaking fields of pollen-laden wildflowers thick with blossoms frequented by busy bumblebees.
 In the midst of heavy buzzing, human hay fever sneezes were also audible.
 One photographer wearing shorts complained about his bee stings.

 South Africa’s dreamlike wildflower fields are popular with photographers and there were some photo shoots in process.
 One photographer was taking pictures of a semi-naked model seductively draped in front of a cluster of vivid blossoms.